CopernicaMarketingSoftware/Documentation/Mailerq/4.0/cluster.md

 a message is sent to the cluster exchange, so that each server in the cluster can reset its cached data, and reload the delivery limits from the database.

+## RabbitMQ clustering vs. MailerQ clustering

+Be aware that both RabbitMQ and MailerQ support clustering, but that from a technical standpoint this clustering has a while different meaning.
+Clustering for RabbitMQ means that queues are shared amongst different RabbitMQ instances, so that no messages are lost when one of the RabbitMQ servers crash.

+For MailerQ clustering means something different: the individual servers communicate and share data with each other, but it does not necessarily mean that emails will still be delivered when one of the servers crash.
+If no other server has access to the same IP addresses as the crashed server, there is no way that any other server can take over the deliveries.
+If you do want to achieve this, you have to set up a [heartbeat daemon](http://www.linux-ha.org/wiki/Heartbeat) so that other servers can automatically jump in and take over when one of the servers fails.